 Emmanuel College Chorus

 The Emmanuel College Chorus is a relaxed and welcoming, non-auditioned ensemble for anyone who enjoys singing.
-Like the Orchestra and Big Band, the Chorus rehearses weekly throughout Full Term, usually in the College's Wren Chapel on Monday evenings after dinner (7.15pm).
+The Chorus rehearses weekly throughout Full Term, usually in the College's Wren Chapel on Monday evenings after dinner (7:15pm).
 We focus on repertoire for the end-of-term concerts.
 Chorus has joined forces with Big Band in recent years to perform some festive compilations and spread Christmas cheer!

 Emma Jazz plays a variety of full big band arrangements, including funk and latin tunes, swing classics and songs made popular by the likes of Michael Bublé, Nina Simone and Robbie Williams.
 The band is also available to play at events in and around Cambridge at extremely competitive rates.
 Past engagements include MCR dinners, Boat Club cocktail nights, VarsiTV shows, Society Balls, and June Events.
 As well as a full Big Band, we can also provide a smaller jazz ensemble perfect for garden parties and private functions.
 We also put on our own very popular 'Jazz and Cocktails' evening at Emma in Michaelmas.